thescalaguy/blog/source/_posts/scalaz-optionops.md

 // default values, similar to unary ~
 @ n.orZero
 res12: String = ""

+// ternary operator
+@ o ? "some" | "none"
+res13: String = "some"
 {% endcodeblock %}

 Scalaz provides with a disjunction which is a replacement for Scala `Either`.
 I've only introduced disjunction here and will cover it later in a post of its own.
 Trying to convert a `None` to a right disjunction doesn't work.
 We get back a left disjunction as indicated by `-\/`.
 Similarly, converting a `Some` to right disjunction works, as indicated by `\/-`.
+Scalaz also provides a ternary operator to work with `Option`s.

 ## Conclusion